bigfishgames-opensource/GameBenchAPI-PyClient/docs/source/global_settings.rst

 If the API endpoint ever changes it can be updated in this file.

-Currently the company ID must be manually queried for.
-Here are steps on retrieving the ID:
+Currently, the company ID must be manually retrieved.
+Here are the steps to do that:

 1. Request an API authorisation token using the API calls in the `GameBench API Documentation <https://docs.gamebench.net/api/documentation>`__.
 2. Copy down the token from the Response.